dmbarbour/wikilon/docs/ABCRT.md

 * Tight addressing improves memory locality and caching.
 * Easy to upgrade to 64-bit runtime later, if necessary.

 I still have mixed feelings about this when I read about servers with 512GB RAM.
 But, at least in theory, the per-context size limit should be a non-issue.
-And 4GB is reasonably large as a working set.
-Large value stowage enables us to better control our active set of data.
-If we specialize for very large binaries and similar, we could potentially share references between multiple contexts on a machine and leverage normal virtual memory (via mmap'd file or similar, if I track reference counts properly).
-Finally, I have some ideas for distributing computations across multiple contexts, leveraging virtual 'partition' annotations to model distributed computing.
+Stowage gives us a larger effective address space, yet doesn't 'consume' address space the same way that virtual memory tends to.
+And if I ever go for distributed parallelism, I could easily run parallel contexts for one computation.

 With 32-bit addressing aligned on 64-bit cells (representing pairs and lists), 3 bits in each address can be leveraged to optimize common representations.
 The encoding I'll be trying: